slide-1

 All Awards will enable recipients to undertake travel, study and community projects which will significantly assist in furthering their careers and will enhance and develop their talents.

 Outlined below is a summary of the Awards currently provided by The Company.
-For further information about any Company Award, please email the Awards Secretary at: awards@liverycompanywales.cymru.
+For further information about any of these Awards, please contact the Clerk, David Sneddon at: clerk@livery.cymru.

 Click here for Safeguarding Policy